juanhuaan/TrojanMap/README.md

 std::string TrojanMap::GetID(std::string name);
 ```

-Given a location name, in order to find the information of the node, find the id of the node first by using function `std::string TrojanMap::GetID(std::string name);`, then all the information of the node could be knew through ``std::unordered_map<std::string, Node> data``.Return the latitude and longitude.
+Given a location name, in order to find the information of the node, find the id of the node first by using function `std::string TrojanMap::GetID(std::string name)`, then all the information of the node could be knew through ``std::unordered_map<std::string, Node> data`` Return the latitude and longitude.
 If could not find ID, return (-1, -1).

 <p align="center"><img src="report/2_1.png" alt="2_1" width="500"/></p>